mooskiiiie/Manila-Sea-Level-Forecast/README.md

 An analysis and forecasting of the rising sea levels in Manila using SARIMA

 To replicate this analysis, you can grab the dataset <a href='https://www.psmsl.org/data/obtaining/rlr.annual.data/145.rlrdata'>here</a>

+The dataset is the Permanent Service for Mean Sea Level’s Annual Tide Gauge Data.